sy2002/QNICE-FPGA/hw/README.md

   clock period, so be sure to specify a timing constraint for your specific hardware/toolchain combination. `hw/xilinx/nexys4ddr/ISE/env1.ucf` can be used as an inspiration.

+* `env1_globals.vhd` contains several important global constants.
+You can for example define the content of the ROM there by changing `ROM_FILE` and `ROM_SIZE`.
+One application for this is to transform QNICE-FPGA into a "Q-TRIS Arcade Machine" by using `demos/q-tris.rom` compiled with the define `QTRIS_STANDALONE`.
+Another one might be to replace the "operating system" that we call "Monitor" (`monitor/monitor.rom`) by something else.
+  You can also use `env1_globals.vhd` to reduce the amount of registers (the size of the register file) by changing `SHADOW_REGFILE_SIZE`.
+But be aware that some QNICE programs may fail as the QNICE ISA demands the amount of shadow registers to be 256.

 Nexys 4 DDR and Nexys A7
 ------------------------